tfrengler/CSSelenium/README.md

 - Abstracts away getting an instance of RemoteWebDriver, which is the primary interface for interacting with the browser.
 - Abstracts away the finer details of starting and stopping the webdriver executables for a given browser.
 - Aside from hiding the details of the instantiation, you get full access to the Selenium-object (RemoteWebDriver-class).
 This library really is just a thin wrapper around the core webdriver.
 - Offers a fairly small suite of tools for performing common actions, and dealing with some common trouble scenarios.
-Most of these are aimed at beginners or those who are super technical for whatever reason.
+Most of these are aimed at beginners or those who may not be that technical.
 Some of them may be useful to experienced people as well.
 - Supports both local and remote webdriver usage.
 Both of these "modes" are achieved purely via RemoteWebDriver.
 I specially chose not to use the local browser-driver classes to keep things simple.
 More on what this means later for those who don't know.
 - Offers support for Chrome, Firefox, Edge and IE. Anything else and you'll have to write your own implementation, sorry.